 European notification

-In some cases, the NVWA will make a RAPEX notification (Rapid Exchange of Information) to the European Commission.
-For instance, if the (non-food) consumer product is sold in several countries or if the product is found to be dangerous.
+The responsible authority may make a RAPEX notification (Rapid Exchange of Information) to the European Commission.
+For instance, if the (non-food) consumer product is sold in several countries.
+Or if the product is found to be dangerous.

 This webpage is part of an EU quality network